 Submit weekly (refer to HSSD Section 8.1.1.1) and monthly (refer to HSSD Section 8.1.1.2) progress reports.

 Survey Outlines:

-Generate and submit survey outline in accordance with Section 8.1.2 of the HSSD.
+Generate a survey outline in accordance with Section 8.1.2 of the HSSD.
+Submit survey outlines to survey.outlines@noaa.gov with a CC to the Project Manager.